What’s the difference between chilled and ambient storage?

 Chilled storage means that the goods to be stored are required to be refrigerated below 8° C. Typically, this will cover food items such as read to eat sandwiches, chilled rather than frozen ready meals, foods that have a use-by date such as dairy products, fresh meats and any other item that must be refrigerated.
 Chilled storage, as it keeps the item below 8° C prevents harmful bacteria from developing, which could make the eventual consumer sick.

 Chilled storage is an important part of the distribution and logistics process as it keeps the product in the correct, safe and high-quality state in which it was initially shipped.
 This ensures that the product reaches the end consumer at the highest possible quality, without any potential for harmful bacteria to grow.

 Chilled storage facilities are required to undergo regular temperature checks to ensure that the correct conditions are being maintained to inhibit harmful bacteria growth.
 These are typically carried out by the BRC (British Retail Consortium).

-Ambient storage differs to chilled storage in temperature – whereas chilled storage requires goods to be kept below 8° C, ambient storage keeps products at room temperature rather than refrigerated.
-A typical ambient storage facility will be around 15° C but may be as warm as around 25° C.
+Ambient storage differs from chilled storage in temperature – whereas chilled storage requires goods to be kept below 8° C, ambient storage keeps products at room temperature rather than refrigerated.
+A typical ambient storage facility will be around 15° C but maybe as warm as around 25° C.